ByteChef LogoByteChef

 set(list, index, element)Sets an element at a specific index in a list and returns the modified list.

-size(list)Returns the size of a list or map.
+size(list)Returns the size of a list.
+If list is null returns -1.

 sort(list)Sorts a list in ascending order.